 When you’re hurt in an auto accident in California, you may be entitled to damages for medical bills, lost wages, and more from the at-fault party.
 Most victims wonder: “how long will my car accident case take to settle in California?”

-Our San Diego car accident lawyers have answers to your questions.
+Our car accident lawyers in San Diego have answers to your questions.
 We’ve broken down the information you need to evaluate your options.
 Interested in learning more?
 Contact our San Diego law firm or call us at (619) 777-5555 for a free consultation.

-How Mission Personal Injury Lawyers, P.C.
-Can Help Settle Your Car Accident Claim in California
+How Mission Personal Injury Lawyers Can Help Settle Your Car Accident Claim in San Diego, California

 Whether you’re hurt in San Diego or Los Angeles, most car accident cases in California settle without the need for trial.
 Trial is typically only reserved for the most extreme injury cases.
 However, the amount of time it’ll take to get money in your pocket depends on a number of factors.
 The skill and experience of your lawyer is among the most important.